tradle/models/docs/adding-new-model.md

 ### Adding new model

-- When you commit a new model, make sure the new model was added to models.js that is located in the root folder.
-It should be added on commit but if it wasn't, run
+- When you commit a new model, the commit hook is adding it in models.js file that is located in the root folder.
+Please check that it was indeed added and if it wasn't, please run:
 ```
 npm run merge
 ```